 However, the Vine company soon noticed a sharp drop in popularity following its peak in early 2016.
 Increased competition from other platforms, as well as various other internal issues, which will be discussed later in the article, led to its sharp drop in popularity and usage.
 By October 2016, Twitter had halted uploads on the platform after over half of its top users shut down their accounts and migrated to other platforms like Snapchat, YouTube, and Instagram.

 This decline proved too precipitous for the Vine social media platform to recover from.
-After an initial attempt to revamp the service as Vine Camera in 2017 failed, the video service was eventually archived, and users were allowed access to old Vines as long as they had not been deleted or removed by the original owner.
+After an initial attempt to revamp the service as Vine Camera in 2017 failed, the video service was eventually archived.
+Users were allowed access to old Vines as long as they had not been deleted or removed by the original owner.
 Currently, the platform has been officially disbanded by Twitter, and its fate remains unsure.

 So What Lessons Can Be Learned From the Failure of Vine?